cgoldberg/xvfbwrapper/README.rst

     About xvfbwrapper:
 ----------------------

 xvfbwrapper is a small python wrapper for controlling Xvfb.
-It works nicely when Integrating wiith python test suites or other Python code.
+It works nicely when Integrating with UI test suites in Python.

 ----